slcnguye/store-manager/README.md

 change completed orders to copy data

-add authentication

-create clients page

 public site

 analytics

-check for activated product and check for correct permission when visiting a screen
+create tenants page to maintain active tenants and products for the tenants

-users by pin code
+add authentication: users by pin code

 screen to edit tenant information